 Hone your tools and skills on this Sharpening CenterComments (0)

-with this handy station that houses all your tools and supplies in a central
+Make sharpening easy with this handy station that houses all your tools and supplies in a central location.

 Unfortunately, there’s a tendency among woodworkers to store sharpening supplies here and there throughout the shop, out of sight and out of mind.
 Perhaps that’s a subconscious effort to avoid what many see as a chore.
 Having a designated station in the shop focuses a woodworker’s attention on this essential task, transforms a chore into a satisfying experience and keeps things organized.